NapoTwiixe306/korli/DOCKER.md

 # Docker Setup for korli

-This guide explains how to run korli using Docker and Docker Compose with Caddy for automatic SSL.
+This guide explains how to run korli using Docker and Docker Compose.
+Caddy must be installed separately on the host for SSL/HTTPS.

 ## Prerequisites

 - Docker (version 20.10 or later)
 - Docker Compose (version 2.0 or later)
+- Caddy installed on the host (for SSL/HTTPS)
 - A domain name pointing to your VPS (for SSL)

 ## Quick Start